BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Ockham.md

 - Rejects Reciprocity of virtues
 - argues that since Christians perform virtuous actions for the honour of God, their end in performing such actions is different from the end of a pagan who performs the same actions.
 Since different ends define different virtues, the virtues of pagans and of Christians differ specifically, not just numerically
 - Voluntarism is true
+- He allows dispensations that would give permission to violate a precept without revoking it.